How to Spot a Real Hermès Constance

 Hermès Constance Brand Identifiers

 Beneath the Constance’s front flap lies the bag’s only identifiable brand marker.
-A Constance is marked ‘Hermès Paris / Made In France’ in heat-stamped foil, which should match the hardware of the bag.
-If the text is too big, is not foiled or does not match the hardware, it’s sure to be inauthentic.
-“Counterfeiters often make it very large to try and emphasize the brand, so check to see that the scale is appropriate,” notes Wetzbarger.
+A Constance is marked “Hermès Paris / Made In France” in heat-stamped foil, which should match the hardware of the bag.
+If the text is too big, is not foiled or does not match the hardware, it’s a red flag.
+According to our experts, counterfeiters often make the stamp very large and obvious to emphasize the brand name, so check that the scale is appropriate.